wilsonmar/wilsonmar.github.io/_posts/2019-12-28-graph-databases.md

       - Turtle to load SPARQL
       <br /><br />

+   * AnzoGraph DB from Cambridge Semantics - a Massively Parallel Processing (MPP) native graph database built for data harmonization and analytics.
+Horizontally scalable graph database built for online analytics and data harmonization.
+Take on data harmonization and linked data challenges.
+It uses SPARQL*/OWL for semantic graphs but also supports Labeled Property Graphs (LPGs). <a target="_blank" href="https://www.youtube.com/watch?v=YDI-Xb0VDrE">VIDEO</a>

+   * ArangoDB = Natively store data for graph, document and search needs.
+Utilize feature-rich access with one query language.
+Map data natively to the database and access it with the best patterns for the job – traversals, joins, search, ranking, geospatial, aggregations – you name it.
+Polyglot persistence without the costs.
+Easily design, scale and adapt your architectures to changing needs and with much less effort.
+Combine the flexibility of JSON with semantic search and graph technology for next generation feature extraction even for large datasets.

 ## Microsoft Cosmos

 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cosmos-db/spark-connector-graph">Microsoft's Cosmos graph database</a> running within a Azure HDInsight Spark cluster 2.0. <a target="_blank" href="https://www.youtube.com/watch?v=oRtVdXvtD3o" title="2 hours on Mar 25, 2019 by M David Allen">VIDEO</a>, <a target="_blank" href="https://www.microsoft.com/en-us/research/uploads/prod/2019/03/41970_Introduction_to_Neo4j_and_Graph_Databases.pdf">slides</a>